Master’s in Data Science Programs in Iowa

 Data Science Jobs in Iowa

-Agriculture & food production, advanced manufacturing, chemical production, renewable energy & fuels – these are some of the key sectors in the state’s economy to consider.
+Agriculture and food production, advanced manufacturing, chemical production, renewable energy, & fuels – these are some of the sectors in the state’s economy to consider.
 Think names like DuPont, John Deere, Helena Industries, Kemin Industries, and the like.

-Judging by job listings, DuPont – in particular – wants data scientists.
-It’s doing a lot of advanced research at its DuPont Johnston Innovation Center, and it needs data professionals with an interest in food, agriculture, and biotechnology.
-On a similar note, the John Deere Intelligent Solutions Group has a solid commitment to new ag technologies.
+Dupon is doing a lot of advanced research at its DuPont Johnston Innovation Center, and they may need data professionals with an interest in food, agriculture, and biotechnology to help.

 Outside of these sectors, you could try financial firms (e.g. Wells Fargo, EMC Insurance, Principal Financial Group, etc.) or established tech companies.
-Three of the biggest data science names in Hawkeye territory are:
+Three data science names in Hawkeye territory are:

 - Kingland Systems, which provides technology and outsourcing services for the financial sector.